Silicrex/PokemonBreedingSimulator/README.md

 * The lowest total base egg cycles I've found is **171.4**.
 * The worst I've found is **353.98**.

 **For efficient from-scratch:**
+_Six duo-egg-group species from scratch, then one from propagation_
 * The lowest total base egg cycles I've found is **106.4**.
 * The worst I've found is **180**.

+> **Final Thoughts**

+For pretty much each step in the process, one efficient pick alone would make a significant, noticeable difference.
+Cumulatively, the difference is incredibly large.
+It should be noted, though, that there are definitely cases where specific constraints or goals impact what strategies would be most efficient (things like version-exclusive Pokemon being inaccessible, already wanting certain 6IVs which can also be used for IV propagation, wanting to invest different levels of effort into certain areas, etc).

+I've learned a lot in the making of this, and do feel I found answers to all the questions I had walking into the project!
+Yay!

+Thanks so much for checking this out!

 ### Misc comments

 * Getting to 5IV is very consistent, but 6IV gets more complicated, since the most IVs an offspring can inherit is five (using Destiny Knot).
 This means even with two 6IV parents, the best odds you can achieve are 1/32 for another 6IV offspring.
-* The hardest simulation to find answers for, by far, was the **all_destiny_knot_scenarios** files.
+* The hardest simulation to develop was **all_destiny_knot_scenarios**.
+There were a lot of times I was super stumped, but aside from trying to minimize the cost of egg group propagation routes, nothing took as long to figure out!
 I was stumped for a long time on what "every possible scenario" really was.
-It took a lot of trial and error until I finally caught onto the significance of Unique IVs / overlaps, and then figured out how to formulaically loop through each combination. " Two 3IV parents" is actually almost too vague to be meaningful.
+It took a lot of trial and error until I finally caught onto the significance of Unique IVs / overlaps, and then figured out how to formulaically loop through each combination.
+  "Two 3IV parents" is actually almost too vague to be meaningful.
 There could be anywhere from 0-3 overlaps, which corresponds to 3-6 unique 31s (between half of the desired IVs somewhere in the pool and all of them).

 ## Disclaimer